-1. Steps 2 through 4 should be completed within 30 seconds.

-2. Turn the ignition key to ON, then press the UNLOCK button 3 times.

-3. Turn the ignition key to OFF, then press the UNLOCK button 3 times.
+- 1. Verify that the alarm is not armed, the ignition is in the OFF position and all doors and windows are closed. - 2.
+Turn the ignition key to ON, then press the UNLOCK button 3 times. - 3.
+Turn the ignition key to OFF, then press the UNLOCK button 3 times.

-4. Turn the ignition key to ON, horn will chirp once to confirm programming mode is entered.
+- 4. Turn the ignition key to RUN; the horn will chirp once to confirm programming mode is entered. - 5.
+Press the UNLOCK button and then the LOCK button.
+The horn will chirp once to verify that the autolock feature has been disabled, or chirp twice to indicate the system has been enabled. - $6.\ Turn$ ignition to OFF to exit programming.

-5. Within 5 seconds of step 4, press the LOCK button 2 times to change state.

-6. The user should receive 2 horn chirps to indicate the system has been disabled, or 2 horn chirps followed by a honk to indicate the system has been enabled.

-7. Turn ignition to OFF to exit programming.
 A horn chirp will follow if the state has been changed.